comfycoder/camp-comfy/README.md

 # Camp Comfy

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

 See [Demo](https://comfycoder.github.io/camp-comfy/)

-The purpose of this site is to provide working examples of the angular-cli setup tasks and code I discussed in my presentation, "Take Your Angular App Glamping", which I gave at THAT CONFERENCE 2017.
+The purpose of this site is to provide working examples of the angular-cli setup tasks and code I discussed in my presentation, "Take Your Angular App Glamping", which I gave at THAT COnference 2017.